Course/masterclasses for (prospective) creative academics

 Separate masterclasses are also possible.
 The aim of the masterclass is to get a taste of creative academic writing, covering parts of sessions 1 and 2, rather than working towards a near-finished article or essay as in the course.
 The masterclass starts with a lecture on popular and creative academic writing; what they share and how they differ.
 After a break, participants will read their own and others’ (pre-submitted) titles and opening sentences, discussing what works and doesn’t work and why.

 Over the years I have given numerous training sessions and masterclasses in philosophy blogging and science communication, among others at the University of Antwerp, the Technical University of Eindhoven, Utrecht University, as well as sessions for the Honours Academy and Research Master in Philosophy of my own university – aside from the standardly implemented blog assignments in my own courses.
 I have co-authored a popular philosophy book on the self which was used as a high school textbook, and I am the co-founder of the popular Dutch philosophy blog Bij Nader Inzien (On Second Thought), for which I was its editor-in-chief.
-I write articles for the main Dutch newspapers (NRC, Volkskrant, Trouw) with regular intervals and write monthly reviews of popular philosophy books for Trouw.
-Occasionally, I engage in public philosophy on the radio or on TV.
+I write articles for the main Dutch newspapers (NRC, Volkskrant, Trouw) with regular intervals and write monthly reviews of popular philosophy books for Trouw, and engage in public philosophy on TV or the radio.
 Since the pandemic, I have started to take fiction- and poetry writing seriously and am currently working on a book on mountain philosophy and a novel, which I should not have mentioned in order not to jinx the process.

 Registration, costs & tailored options

 The course is open to all academics from any discipline.
-If you are interested in attending the above course or masterclass(es), either for yourself or for your graduate school/department, please send me an e-mail at fleur @ freedom . nl with an indication of preferences with regard to a) days and times, b) format (course/masterclass), c) language, and d) brief indication of your aim and (if applicable) prior experience.
+Note: this is not a course to help you with academic writing in general, it is to help you get more creative in your academic writing specifically.
+If you are interested in attending the above course or masterclass(es), please send me an e-mail at fleur @ freedom . nl with an indication of preferences with regard to a) days and times, b) format (course/masterclass), c) language, and d) brief indication of your aim and (if applicable) prior experience.

-The full online version of the course of 6 sessions is €600 per participant (on the basis of 8 participants).
-For a 3-session version of the course the costs are €420 per participant (on the basis of 8 participants).
+The full online version of the course of 6 sessions is €600 per participant.
+For a 3-session version of the course the costs are €420 per participant.
 Masterclass costs in consultation (depends on group size).

 Feel free to contact me in case you want to discuss other/tailored options either in regard to creative academic writing or for one-on-one support with making grant proposals/presentations accessible and appealing to non-specialist audiences.